teekuningas/vellubot/docs/PLAN.md

 - Are the memory instructions clear and unambiguous?
 - Does the JSON schema example match the actual expected format?
 - Is the language/brevity guidance strong enough to prevent verbose responses?

 ---

+## 13. Pending Refinements (Session Findings)

+Before full deployment, the following refinements were identified and must be implemented:
+1. **Timezone Awareness:** Both the `now_str` in the system prompt and the timestamps in the chat history use naive system time.
+These must be explicitly formatted to include timezone information (e.g., `+0200` or `Europe/Helsinki`) so the LLM correctly understands local time relative to user messages.
+2. **System Prompt Tweak:** Add a sentence encouraging spontaneous interaction without forcing it: *"Jos sinusta tuntuu siltä, voit myös rikkoa hiljaisuuden esimerkiksi kysymällä jotain.
+Se ei kuitenkaan ole välttämätöntä."*
+3. **Threading and Blocking Risks:**
+   - The feed parser (`check_feeds`) currently runs synchronously in the same loop as `agent.tick()`.
+If fetching feeds hangs, it delays the agent's time-based checking.
+   - IRC library `privmsg` calls are being executed from background threads, which may not be completely thread-safe.
+Consider dispatching outgoing messages back to the main thread or implementing a queue if socket issues arise.

+---